KYC Request Submission workflow

 Execute the Fetch a KYC Request API to check the status of the KYC Request object.

-• If the investor had chosen aadhaar as an address proof and kyc_request.status is successful, you need to poll KYC Check API to know the actual status of the investor at KRA level.
+• Since the investor had chosen aadhaar as an address proof and kyc_request.status is successful, you need to poll KYC Check API to know the actual status of the investor at KRA level.
 Once the status from KYC Check response is true, you can go ahead and start accepting orders from the investor.

 • If the status is rejected, it means the KYC Request verification is unsuccessful.
 The details about the rejections are available at verification.details_verbose in the object json.